angular/angular/aio/content/guide/architecture-services.md

 validating user input, or logging directly to the console.
 By defining such processing tasks in an *injectable service class*, you make those tasks available to any component.
-You can also make your app more adaptable by injecting different providers of the same kind of service, as appropriate in different circumstances.
+You can also make your application more adaptable by injecting different providers of the same kind of service, as appropriate in different circumstances.

 Angular doesn't *enforce* these principles.
 Angular does help you *follow* these principles